moorepants/application-materials/research-statement.rst

 path tracking tasks.
-Using a manual control based theoretic controller [Hess2012]_ and data driven parameter estimation, I identified a set of controllers that explained the dominant rider perturbation linear response behavior [Moore2012]_, which was used to characterize a general controller that was able to mimic human behavior for a broader set of control tasks.
+Using a manual control based theoretic controller [Hess2012]_ and data driven parameter estimation, I identified a set of controllers that explained the dominant rider perturbation linear response behavior [Moore2012]_, which was then used to characterize a general controller able to mimic human behavior for a broader set of control tasks.
 This was expanded further with other theoretic controller structures for bicycling [Schwab2012a]_ [Schwab2012]_ [Schwab2013]_ and also applied to aircraft control identification [Hess2013]_.

 The work on bicycle control identification lead into postdoctoral work focused on developing controllers for lower extremity exoskeletons designed to assist paraplegic individuals in walking.
 We partnered with Parker Hannifin Corp. and targeted their Indego Exoskeleton.
 My goal was to provide natural gait and unassisted balance for these devices, something that is still lacking today.
 Utilizing an actuated treadmill coupled with full body kinematic tracking, I collected large quantities of walking data from both normal walking and longitudinally perturbed walking.
 I published the data as one of the first data papers in the field [Moore2015b]_ and demonstrated the effectiveness of the treadmill belt perturbation method.
 I used this data with a direct gait cycle gain scheduled feedback identification technique to identify possible closed loop controllers [Moore2013c]_ [Moore2014a]_ [Moore2014c]_.
 This work led to the development of an indirect identification technique based on parameter estimation with direct collocation to enable simulated validation of the controllers.
 Direct collocation gave us the computational speed to discretely simulate hours of data.
 Starting with a simpler problem, I developed methods with data derived from human perturbed standing data.
 The techniques led to orders of magnitude of improvement in computation speed and control identification strictly from kinematic data [Moore2014e]_ [Moore2015]_.

 Since moving into a teaching faculty position at UC Davis I have mentored and led a number of sensing, instrumentation, and robotics projects that build on